 Prescription VR lenses obviously take time to craft in much the same way as your specs, so you'll have to wait a week or two for them to arrive at your door.
 Inside the box is a neat little storage case and a large cleaning cloth with links to the website.

 Taking care to not touch the lenses, remove them from the package and follow the included instructions.
 These will vary slightly per headset, but usually involve:

-- Remove the face-plate to get a better view inside.
+- Removing the face-plate to get a better view inside

-- Insert the adapter over the top of the headset lenses.
+- Inserting the adapter over the top of the headset lenses

-- Replace the face-plate and retighten the facial interface.
+- Replacing the face-plate and retightening the facial interface

 - Give the lens adapters a quick wipe with the provided cloth

 What is Blueguard coating?

 During the ordering process, you might have noticed an option for Blueguard coating.
 This is a special coating on the lenses that reflects the harmful blue light radiation emitted by modern screens that have been shown to cause issues with sleep patterns.

 This coating is designed to reflect the rays without impacting how you see the colours in the game.
 If you're worried about blue light then this is a worthwhile addition to the lenses at a small extra cost.